Please rotate your device

 Introducing Human-Purposed and Sustainable Design strategies

-Focused on significantly improving wellness, equity, and human-purposed design, the renovation and addition will transform the overall building experience for students, faculty, and prospective students and visitors as they engage with Temple Hall.
+Focused on significantly improving wellness, equity, and human-purposed design, the renovation and addition will transform the overall building experience for students, faculty, and prospective students and visitors as they engage with Blunt Hall.
 Strategies include a focus on introducing daylight into regularly occupied spaces, greatly improving ADA accessibility and equity of the existing building, establishing connections to nature, and incorporating native plantings that integrate research from the College’s GGP program and Aquatic Ecology pedagogy to demonstrate the four unique ecosystems found in the region.

 BNIM worked closely with MSU and our consultant team to determine and implement sustainable strategies within the design, prioritizing stakeholders’ goals in energy reduction and wellness.
 With the understanding of lab buildings’ extremely challenging nature in their need for immense amount of energy and water, the design team set out to provide sustainable opportunities and goals that would directly tackle these issues.
 Through these sustainable conversations and studies for MSU, the University is currently exploring these strategies to reduce waste and increase efficiencies on a campus-scale.